In this guide

 English-speaking GPs are available throughout the city.
 The International Health Centre Rotterdam specifically caters to expats and international residents, with English consultations as standard.
 Registration waiting times are typically 2–6 weeks.

 Health insurance is mandatory from your first day as a resident.
-Basic premiums in 2026 start around €130/month with the standard €385 eigen risico (annual deductible).
+Basic premiums in 2026 start around €140/month with the standard €385 eigen risico (annual deductible).
 Use the Health Insurance Wizard to compare policies and find the right level of coverage.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport